hector-sven/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Execute the script

+Pre-requisites
+1. Have dplyr library installed
+> install.packages("dplyr")

+Steps
+1. Open *RStudio*
-The script can be run from *RStudio* after setting the working directory to the local path
+1. Set your working directory to the local path where the script is located
+2. Extract files into a subfolder within selected working directory called "UCI HAR Dataset"
+3. Execute from prompt
 > source("run_analysis.R")